 • 1 teaspoon paprika

-• 1 salt and freshly ground black pepper
+• ground black pepper to taste

 For the avocado salsa:

-• 2 pcs avocados ripe; diced
+• 2 pieces avocados ripe; diced

 • 1 cup cherry tomatoes quartered